Best Internet Providers for Streaming in 2026

 How Internet Connection Types Affect Streaming

-- Fiber-optic: Fiber internet transmits data via light pulses through glass strands, making it the fastest and most reliable broadband technology available today.
-Speeds routinely reach 1 Gbps to 5 Mbps with symmetrical upload capabilities (meaning download and upload speeds are the same).
+- Fiber-optic: Fiber internet transmits data via light pulses through microscopic glass strands, making it the fastest and most reliable broadband technology available today.
+Speeds routinely reach 1 Gbps to 5 Gbps with symmetrical upload capabilities (meaning download and upload speeds are the same).
 With fiber, latency is minimal, reducing the likelihood of buffering for massive 4K streams and competitive online gaming.

 Data Cap Requirements for Streaming